 Electronic waste means discarded electrical or electronic devices.
 Nowadays, people buy electronics more than ever!
 They are not expensive and perpetual upgrades move them to replace old ones!
-Linear economy takes place here!
-Not good for the environment nor to human health!
 How to deal with this worldwide issue?
+Read more.

 There are numerous computers, televisions, VCRs, stereos, copiers, and print machines discarded on abandoned sheds!
 Most people don't know what to do with such garbage!

 One way out could be refurbishing or recycling some of them.
 The problem is most of the electronic waste has toxic substances that are hazardous to human health as well to the environment.

 Electronic waste may also contaminate the waterbeds by reaching their undergrounds.
 Ultimately, its toxic substances reach crops, forests, as well as rivers, lakes, and seas.

 Generally, the life cycle of electronic products is limited.
 Therefore, there are some specific segments that can handle this problem.

 Trained professionals are the only ones who can collect and select electronic waste!

 Specialized employees are the only ones who are prepared to dismantle the discarded appliances in order to classify their components.

 Neutralization of device toxicity and its various physicochemical processes take place.